Connect with us

 How, indeed.

-After a hearty laugh, Johnson offered a simple reason why had just pulled off a 74-69 victory.
+After a hearty laugh, Johnson offered a simple reason why UK had just pulled off a 74-69 victory.

 “Well, when we were down by seven Alex (Poythress) made a lot of key plays for us,” Johnson said.
 “I think he played well down the stretch for us.
 I think he won the game for us.”